 As a result, the website that seems perfect might be flawed in ways that are invisible to the company itself.

-Second, the traditional launch day is seen as the end of the relationship between the client and the agency.
+Third, the traditional launch day is seen as the end of the relationship between the client and the agency.
 At that point, the agency hands over control of the website to the client’s marketing team.
 Few, if any, changes are made after this point.

 In the growth-driven design model, the launch date is seen as a starting point — after which the team can collect and analyze data that comes from user behavior.
 This will allow the agency to optimize the site to best serve future customers.